What is Work-Study?

-If you want to apply for one of the community service jobs listed on the website, you still need to contact the employer and ask for an interview.
-If hired, you need to go to the Office of Scholarships and Financial Aid and take your driver’s license and Social Security card to complete the I-9 hiring form.
+If you want to apply for one of the community service jobs, you still need to contact the employer and ask for an interview.
+If hired, you need to go to the Office of Scholarships and Financial Aid and take the appropriate documents that can be found on the University’s I-9 website at http://www.ncsu.edu/human_resources/intemployment/i9.php to complete the I-9 hiring form.
 You will be paid by the OSFA rather than the community service agency.
-You and your employer will complete your time sheet, and your employer will fax it to the Office of Scholarships and Financial Aid every two weeks.
 To encourage participation, all community service jobs pay $12 per hour.

 Can I change jobs during the year?

 You are encouraged to remain in your position for one academic year.
 As with any job, periods of short employment may raise questions for a future employer.
 And, your work-study job is an opportunity to establish a good work record for your resume, along with a favorable letter of reference.
 If you are experiencing any difficulties in your work situation, you are encouraged to discuss your concerns with your employer.
 If you decide to quit your job, you should give your employer at least one week’s notice of resignation.

 If you have conflicts that cannot be resolved to your satisfaction after working with your supervisor, you may contact the Work-Study Coordinator in the OSFA and the Office of Legal Affairs.

 Since it is called work-study, does that mean I can study on the job?

 No. Federal Work-study jobs are not any different from other jobs.
 You will have a job description and defined tasks to perform.
 Work-study means you are working to pay for the opportunity to study and obtain an education.
 It is a real job.